Registered Family Resources

 • Durable footwear that fits is absolutely necessary and required.
 If you are buying new boots, break them in by wearing them a few hours a day in the weeks prior to camp to help prevent blisters and twisted ankles.

-• Make sure to initial/label all of your gear, especially the most valuable, important items.
+• Label ALL gear with your child’s name or initials, including, sunscreen, bug spray, water bottles, and backpacks.
+Be sure the most valuable, important items are labeled with a full name.
 Camp Wojtyla is not responsible for any lost, left behind, or damaged items.

 • Include your child in the packing process to make it easier when packing everything up for the return home trip.
 Perhaps include a list of what NOT to forget when packing up to go home.